jjulik/azure-devops-node-installer-task/README.md

 # azure-devops-node-installer-task
-Node installer task for Azure Devops
+Node installer task for Azure Devops.
+This is a build agent task that installs node.js and npm.
+It should work with Azure Devops and TFS on-prem.

+This project started as a fork of NodeToolV0 in https://github.com/Microsoft/azure-pipelines-tasks.
+The issue with NodeToolV0 is that it doesn't satisfy the npm dependency.
+This project also uses the newer azure-devops libraries.